isomerpages/moe-necrg/_ne-related-lj-for-students/Arts, Culture & Heritage/Singapore Chinese Cultural Centre: Self Guided Visits.md

 third_nav_title: Arts, Culture & Heritage
 variant: markdown
 ---
-Educators may explore SCCC’s SINGAPO人exhibition independently with their students.
+Educators may explore SCCC’s SINGAPO人 exhibition independently with their students.

 **Details**

-Educators may lead students on an independent exploration of the exhibition, “SINGAPO人: Discovering Chinese Singaporean Culture”, which has been designed to be an interactive and immersive experience.
+Educators may lead students on an independent exploration of the exhibition, “SINGAPO人: Discovering Singapore Chinese Culture”, which has been designed to be an interactive and immersive experience.
 Educators are invited to make a school booking request today.
 Our exhibition is open from 10am to 8pm daily, except Mondays, when we are open from 2pm to 8pm.
-School groups may request to visit the exhibition earlier at 9am.
-A minimum of 20 students is required for such requests.

 **Learning Objectives**

 Participants will
-* Learn about our distinctive Chinese Singaporean culture
+* Learn about our distinctive Singapore Chinese culture
 * Experience a new way of learning out of the classroom

 **Target Audience**: Primary 1- P6 students, Secondary 1- 4/5 students, Post Secondary (JC/ Poly/ ITE)